 Editor’s Note: This article is featured in the latest edition of the Port of Brownsville Directory.
 Click HERE to view directory or to request a copy.

-Most recently, in March the federal government announced the allocation of $68 million to deepen the ship channel.
-The funds are provided under the Infrastructure Investment and Jobs Act (IIJA) Appropriations Law.
+In March 2022, the federal government announced the allocation of $68 million to the project.
+The funds, to be utilized for Phase Two, are provided under the Infrastructure Investment and Jobs Act (IIJA) Appropriations Law.
 The BIH project was identified as part of the IIJA to strengthen port and waterway supply chains and climate resilience.
 Once the project is complete the Brownsville Ship Cannel will be one of the deepest ship channels in the Gulf of Mexico.

 The Rio Grande LNG and Texas LNG projects have received approval from the Federal Energy Regulatory Commission and await final investment decisions (FID) for construction at the Port of Brownsville, leveraging the port’s unique location, capabilities and land availability as a center for natural gas from West Texas, the Permian Basin and beyond.
 NextDecade’s Rio Grande LNG project, which includes the Rio Bravo Pipeline, is on target to announce FID on a minimum of two of its proposed five trains in the second half of 2022.
 The company has taken a number of steps to lower its project’s carbon footprint with plans to achieve carbon neutrality in Brownsville.
 Texas LNG also is on track to announce FID in 2022.
 Together, these multi-billion dollar projects could add thousands of construction jobs and hundreds of permanent good-paying industrial jobs to the local economy.